 The deposits were carefully excavated in thin spits, which coincided with layers where possible.
 Loose flakes recovered during cleaning were bagged and plotted with the Trimble GPS.
 When cleaning down to the top of a spit an attempt was made to keep flakes in situ as much as possible.
-When a spit was cleaned, as well as general photographs, numerous photographs were taken for photographs.
+When a spit was cleaned, as well as general photographs, numerous photographs were taken for photogrammetry.
+Targets were laid out and surveyed in with the Trimble GPS and were included in the photographs.
 The Agisoft Metashape Professional program was used to combine the photographs to create a 3D model of the site.
 This was georectified using the surveyed targets.
 From this data an orthomosaic could be produced.
 This is a combined, perfectly horizontal image exactly to scale and georectified.
 This image was traced onto drafting film and annotated in the field to show which items were flakes and which were roughly flaked blocks.
 Find numbers were also added as finds were lifted.